mcibique/vue-testing-examples/README.md

 }
 ```

-If you are using `--watch` mode, files included are not executed after any change, so the better solution is to import this file at the top of your spec file instead.
+If you are using `--watch` mode, files included with the flag `--include` are not hot reloaded after changing it's content, to overcome this problem, the solution is to import the file at the top of your spec file.

 #### Mocking global objects